 Though safe waste management of swine operations is severely lacking, these facilities are subject to State permitting and regulations.
 Poultry operations are not.
 NC’s poultry industry is rapidly growing with very little oversight and almost no public records.

 NC poultry operations produce 5 million tons of waste per year.
 Poultry waste, mixed with bedding and carcasses is stored in large piles.
 These piles are often left uncovered, easily blown away by wind, or washed into our waters.
-Due to a lack of transparency within the industry, very little is known about where this waste is transported and how it is disposed of.
+Due to a lack of transparency within the industry, very little is known about where this waste is transported and how it is disposed.

 Swine and poultry pollution have severe impacts on the environment and on public health.